sherrii-Xia/Project_Java/README.md

 # My Personal Project

 ## Project description

+What will the application do?

 This application is an online ordering system for restaurants.
 It allows customers to order takeaway or dine in remotely.
+Basically, customers can preorder the food they want via this application even though they are not physically in the restaurant

+Who will use it?
-Customers can use this to preview the meus， to let them view the menu, select & select the food they want, and output the bill of that order.
+Customers can use this to preview the menu， to let them view the menu, select & select the food they want, and output the bill of that order.

+Why is this project of interest to you?
+This builds a practical preorder system that could be used in the real life, which motivates me.